-Determining the amount of tax payable i.e. tax chargeable on taxable disposals
+Determining the amount of tax payable such as tax chargeable on taxable disposals

 This guidance reflects provision in Parts 3 and 4 of, and Schedule 1 to, the Landfill Disposals Tax (Wales) Act 2017 (‘LDTA’).
 In particular it provides an overview of how tax is charged and the 3 tax rates (standard, lower and unauthorised); requirements for disposals to be charged at the lower rate (qualifying materials or qualifying mixtures of materials: fines); and loss on ignition testing.
 It provides information on penalties that may be applied and penalties specific to the loss on ignition testing regime.

 Landfill disposals tax is calculated on the basis of the weight of material disposed of.
 The amount of tax to be charged will be calculated by multiplying the weight of the material (in tonnes) by a tax rate.

 The tax rates and bands are set by the Welsh Government and approved by the National Assembly for Wales.